 End your paper with a Conclusion or Summary section.
-Such a section could include any of the following: a short summary of the key accomplishments, a list of unsolved problems, suggestions on how to solve these problems, or future directions you or your research group will take in this line of work.
+Such a section could include any of the following: a short summary of the key accomplishments, a list of unsolved problems, suggestions on how to solve these problems, or future directions you (or your company) will take in this line of work.